dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 When Audit workflow is activated based upon the schedule configured within the workflow, it will grab accounts based on the criteria filters, group them by one or more fields, then select x number of accounts from each workgroup.

+### AutoClose

+This automation is the a process by which an ancillary patient chart can be closed by the application based upon a set of rules without coder intervention.
+Autoclose is a process that takes routine outpatient visits and automates the coding process by submitting the chart directly to billing.
+This concept is known in the industry as autonomous coding.

+Organizations often use AutoClose to ensure they can capitalize on the value of these ancillary charts while not sacrificing the staff they have.
+Common outpatient service lines that make great candidates for AutoClose include:

+- Screening Mammogram
+- Sleep Lab
+- Labs
+- Chest X-rays
+- ED Left Without Being Seen
+- Canceled Accounts
+- Cardiac rehab
+- Dietary or nutritional counseling
+- Esophageal motility studies
+- Outpatient dialysis
+- Pulmonary function tests
+- Vaccine visits

+The types of accounts eligible for AutoClose depend on the organization, the type of services offered, payor(s), and state requirements.
+The Dolbey SME Team is happy to answer any questions and will work with each organization to configure AutoClose.

+With AutoClose, charts can be processed within seconds and the total turn-around time can be a little as a few minutes.
+Charts are processed 24 hours a day, 365 days a year with AutoClose.
+The impact AutoClose can have on revenue is one of the best benefits of this feature.
+Many organizations AutoClose, on average, **10,000 or more charts per month**.
+This equals out to about 120,000 outpatient visits AutoClosed per year without coder intervention.
+That is an estimate of 2.5FTEs.

+#### Completeing Charts

+AutoClose can be set to complete charts on day one.
+Many organizations, however, choose to learn more about how the engine functions before AutoClose is enabled.
+Autoclose has a **test mode** which allows organizations to simulate what would have AutoClosed had it been enabled in production.
+This allows users to review and determine if AutoClose is ready for production at their facility.

+Patient charts that pass AutoClose criteria are coded and submitted to billing.
+Those that fail AutoClose are rejected and routed to a worklist for coder intervention.
+Rejected are presented to the coder with a failure reason.

+As an organization expands their AutoClose capabilities, Dolbey recommends conducting regular audits to ensure the system captures and codes everything correctly.

 ### Workflow Management